intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-case-management-configuration-extjs.md

 ## Field Sets for Cases

-Case View and Workitem View use field set to display properties associated with case or workitem respectively.
+Case View and Work Item View use field set to display properties associated with case or work item respectively.
 Unity uses expandos – collapsible areas of UI - to group related properties together.

 - Define field sets for views: